matijakolaric-com/django-music-publisher/docs/index.md

 # Walkthrough for Django Music Publisher

 This is a walkthrough for Django Music Publisher app.
-It demonstrates key all aspects of this app, without going into every possible detai.
+It demonstrates key all aspects of this app, without going into every possible detail.
 It presumes that installation was successful and user has logged in.
 It also presumes you have acquired the token for the CWR validation and generation service.

 ![](django-admin.png)